Need an EPC in Hoddesdon?

 More Info

 The Ministry of Housing Communities and Local Government have for the past ten years managed a register of all Energy Performance Certificates.
 The register is located at www.epcregister.com.
-You can check here to find out if your properties have a valid EPC and determine that they meet at least the minimum E rating.
+You should check here to find out if your properties have a valid EPC and determine that they meet at least the minimum E rating.

 These rules, however, are not meant to be onerous.
 The initial step to take is to get an EPC lodged on the register and should it be below an E, to demonstrate you are taking or have taken steps to get to an E. Even if it doesn’t attain an E, there are specific exemptions that you may then be able to apply for.
 We can provide expect guidance on all aspects of MEES.